General information for attendees

 Refreshments will be served in both buildings, and lunch will be served in Fulton.

 Sessions will take place in person, and all speakers are expected to present on-site.
-However, to ensure the event is inclusive and accessible, we will consider requests for online presentations when needed as a reasonable adjustment.
+However, to ensure the event is inclusive and accessible, we will consider requests for online presentations where needed as a reasonable adjustment.
 Such requests must be made at the time of abstract submission.

 Reasonable adjustments, as set out in the Equality Act 2010, relate to the removal of barriers to participation that disadvantage colleagues with disabilities or long-term health conditions, or, additionally, because of their caring responsibilities.
 Requests are required to be made during the abstract submission process to facilitate suitable planning and scheduling of papers by the stream convenors and conference organisers.
 Where such requests are accepted:

-• Stream convenors will be responsible for creating a remote access link via Zoom or Teams and coordinating arrangements for online presentations.
+- Stream convenors will be responsible for creating a remote access link via Zoom or Teams and coordinating arrangements for online presentations.
 The conference organisers will assist to the extent possible with IT support.
 Any further participation beyond facilitating online presentations cannot be guaranteed.

 Accessibility